• Skip to primary navigation

 This Amish chicken casserole is a warm, comforting dish perfect for family dinners.
 Every bite offers a delightful combination of creamy and crispy textures, making it a cozy and satisfying meal for any occasion.

-Amish chicken gumbo on a plate.
+Amish style chicken gumbo on a plate.

 I don't know why this dish is called "Gumbo" because the name doesn't really fit.
 Most people will think of the southern-style stew when you mention chicken gumbo.
 However, I grew up with this chicken casserole being called Chicken Gumbo and that's what it's called in Amish recipe books.
 So, today I present to you "Amish-style Chicken Gumbo". 🙂